ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch30.md

 emails, spam classification is the main task.
 In multi-task learning, we can add one or more related tasks for the model to solve, referred to as *auxiliary tasks*.
-For the spam email example, an auxiliary task could be classifying the emailâ€™s topic or language.
+For the spam email example, an auxiliary task could be classifying the email's topic or language.

 Typically, multi-task learning is implemented via multiple loss functions that have to be optimized simultaneously, with one loss